 Michael Armitage, The Chicken Thief, 2019.Courtesy of the Artist and White Cube © Michael Armitage.
 Photo: © White Cube (Theo Christelis).

-The final section, titled Paradise Edict, will contain a series of paintings exploring the complex and layered narratives of Africa’s mythologies and histories.
+The next room contains a series of works exploring the complex and layered narratives of Africa’s mythologies and histories.
 Ghostly forms and hybrid figures, part human, part animal, haunt shimmering landscapes.
 In an innovative nod to his African roots, Armitage paints on lubugo, a Ugandan material made of bark cloth, which was traditionally used for burial shrouds.
-By stretching and priming this material, Armitage has transformed it into a canvas.
+By stretching and priming this material, he has transformed it into a canvas and the seams and holes that appear add texture and meaning.
+One very striking image, titled Antigone, depicts a naked woman.
+She holds our gaze, her knees pulled up and her legs apart.
+This painting references the pressures faced by African women to marry and the two very obvious holes in the painting's surface seem a deliberate reference to sex.

 |What||Michael Armitage: Paradise Edict exhibition, Royal Academy|